MightyOrm/Mighty/docs/docs/database-mapping.md

 ## Auto-Mapping in Mighty

 Once you apply any column name mapping, Mighty switches on field name mapping by default.
+This is simply to make your life more convenient, and it can easily be disabled if you don't want it.
 The rules are as follows:

 |----|----|----|----|
 |`MightyOrm` contructor or method parameter|Default (no columns renamed)|Some columns renamed, but auto-mapping manually disabled|Default auto-mapping, once some columns renamed|